UIS NorthStar Initiative

 Tactics in place to work toward this priority include:

-• A committee focused on retention is in the process of being established and will be led by individuals representing the divisions of Academic Affairs, Student Affairs and Enrollment and Retention Management.
-The purpose of this group is to develop a comprehensive, institution-wide retention initiative that supports the UIS mission, enhances student success and improves retention rates across all demographics, academic programs and modalities.
+• A Retention Plan Steering Committee has been established and is led by individuals representing the divisions of Academic Affairs, Student Affairs and Enrollment and Retention Management.
+The purpose of this group is to develop a comprehensive, institution-wide retention plan that supports the UIS mission, enhances student success and improves retention rates across all demographics, academic programs and modalities.
+View the Retention Plan Steering Committee Charge.

-• Athletics has redesigned its student support roles to enhance the facilitation of student-athlete success.
+• Athletics redesigned its student support roles to enhance the facilitation of student-athlete success.

-• Student Affairs has reimagined New Student Orientation to provide a stronger initial start for incoming students.
+• Student Affairs reimagined New Student Orientation to provide a stronger initial start for incoming students.

 • UIS staff has ramped up outreach to students who have stopped out but are close to earning a degree.
-Additionally, we are working with outside partners to identify ways to better re-engage with stop-out students.
+Additionally, we are working to identify ways to better re-engage with stop-out students.

 • GPA information has been added in AdviseU for reference by advisors when talking about student’s best course of study.